alchemy-fullstack-js-spring-2019/classwork/18_webpack/README.md

 `clean-webpack-plugin` | Delete old bundle files `dotenv-webpack` | Import environment from a `.env` file

-Plugins allow us to customize the webpack bulid process.
+Plugins allow us to customize the webpack build process.
 Plugins are added with a `plugins` field.

 ```js